pastas/pastastore/readme.md

 # pastastore

 This module stores
-[Pastas](https://pastas.readthedocs.io/en/latest/) timeseries and models in a database.
+[Pastas](https://pastas.readthedocs.io/en/latest/) time series and models in a database.

-Storing timeseries and models in a database allows the user to manage time series and Pastas models on disk, which allows the user to pick up where they left off without having to reload everything.
+Storing time series and models in a database allows the user to manage time series and Pastas models on disk, which allows the user to pick up where they left off without having to reload everything.